dgleba/472dkrcollection/531-django-series/531g-django-admin-generator/README.md

 These have already been run against this project..

   docker-compose run --rm djdev django-admin.py startproject djangoproj .

   docker-compose run --rm djdev python manage.py startapp polls

+  docker-compose run --rm djdev python manage.py startapp blog

   # This can work with sqlite in development.
 See production below for use with mysql.

     docker-compose run --rm djdev python manage.py makemigrations